 - Fold over tabs on dirty diaper

-- Place a clean cloth over your baby’s penis
+- Place a clean cloth or towel over your baby’s penis

 - Change baby’s diaper